-When we sat glued to our screens watching school shootings, the towers fall, the Afghan and Iraq wars, Terrorist attacks in Europe, and the threat levels going from yellow to orange, our children saw it too.
-As a parent we don’t always see everything we are doing or watching, but our children see it.
+When we sat glued to our screens watching the school shootings, the towers fall, the Afghan and Iraq wars, terrorist attacks in Europe, and the threat levels going from yellow to orange, our children saw it too.
+Adults don’t always see everything we are doing or watching, but our children see it.
 They notice and if they were born after the turn of the 21st Century, they have been inundated with fear-based stories, images of terrorism, war, and crime.

-To gain control someone who reads that GMO food will kill you will suddenly start questioning the produce people at the store about where the vegetables come from and won’t believe they are really organic.
-A person may choose to drive instead of fly because of the possibility of a terrorist or a plane crash.
-Others will claim the pandemic is a lie, a conspiracy to control the populous and go out without masks, attend large group events, and berate those who listen to the health organizations.
+To gain control someone who reads that GMO food will kill you, suddenly starts questioning the produce people at the store about where the vegetables come from and won’t believe they are really organic.
+A person may choose to drive instead of fly because of the possibility of a terrorist or a plane crash even though the chance of dying in a car crash is more likely.
+Those who fear government corruption may think the pandemic is a lie, a conspiracy to control the populous and they go outside without masks, attend large group events, and berate those who listen to the health organizations.
 A person may run to the doctor’s office to ask if they have cancer because they saw a new study that says they are at risk for one reason or another.
 These are all examples of how constant fear affects our ability to make rational decisions.